Closed School and Teach Out Information

 Continue your education in Washington State

 Students are encouraged to explore options for continuing their education at another college or university in Washington.
-This information is intended to help you plan your next steps.
+This information may help you plan your next steps.

 FAFSA and WASFA information